Trump won't commit to peaceful transfer of power if he loses | Taiwan News

-WASHINGTON (AP) — President Donald Trump again declined to commit to a peaceful transfer of power if he loses the Nov.
+WASHINGTON (AP) — President Donald Trump on Wednesday again declined to commit to a peaceful transfer of power if he loses the Nov.
 3 presidential election.

-“We’re going to have to see what happens,” Trump said Wednesday at a news conference, responding to a question about whether he’d commit to a peaceful transfer of power.
-“You know that I’ve been complaining very strongly about the ballots, and the ballots are a disaster."

 It is highly unusual that a sitting president would express less than complete confidence in the American democracy’s electoral process.
 But he also declined four years ago to commit to honoring the election results if his Democratic opponent, Hillary Clinton, won.